India’s drop in tariffs on apples, could be $100M win for WA growers

 U.S. Trade Rep. Katherine Tai said that American farmers and manufacturers will now enjoy “renewed access to a critical global market,” in addition to a strengthened trade relationship “with one of our closest partners.”

-Modi also announced plans for an Indian consulate in Seattle, to open later this year.
+Modi also announced plans for an Indian Consulate in Seattle, to open this year.

 The agreement is especially welcome news for Washington growers, who relied on India as a major export market before 2018, when the country imposed several wide-ranging tariffs.
 The tariffs are expected to be lifted within 90 days.